Neighborhood Holiday Lights and Christmas Lights in NYC: Dyker Lights and More Spectacular Houses

 The Little North Pole was created to spread holiday cheer in Rockaway and raise funds for Juvenile Diabetes Research.
 Photo courtesy of the Mure Family

 144-03 Neponsit Avenue

 The home of Joe Mure turns into a sight fit for Santa annually, with a charitable mission to boot.
 Updates about this year's display are posted on its Instagram account.
 Usually, the Little North Pole's over-the-top decor stays on through the holiday season with two missions: to put a smile on visitors' faces and, thanks to a collection box out front, to raise money for children with juvenile diabetes.

 How to get there: Located at Neponsit Avenue and West 144th Street, a car is your only option.

-Lights 4 Life — Charleston
+5. Lights for Life — Charleston

 107 Sharrotts Road

-How to get there: While a car is the optimal form of transportation on the Island, the X22 bus drops you about 4 minutes from the house.
+How to get there: While a car is the optimal form of transportation on the island, the X22 bus drops you about 4 minutes from the house.